-Our Kea 7 day tour starts in Queenstown and finishes in Christchurch.
+Our Southern Beauty 9 day tour starts and finishes in Christchurch.

-Our tours departing Auckland - our Kakapo (21 days), Kaka (17 days), Kakariki (16 days), Kiwi (12 days) and Kotare (4 days) tours depart from the Grand Mecure Hotel at 8 Customs Street in the Auckland CBD at 8am.
+Our tours departing Auckland - our Kakapo (21 days) and Kaka (17 days) tours depart from the Nesuto Stadium Hotel and Apartments, 40 Beach Rd, Auckland CBD at 8am.
 You need to stay in Auckland the night prior to your tour departure date.
 Your guide will be in touch the day before your tour starts.

 Something everyone tells us they love about our tours is the flexibility to do different things in different places.
 There's so much to do all over New Zealand and we've set the tour up so you can take advantage of all the amazing experiences on offer.
 When you arrive in a destination there's time built into the itinerary for you to do whatever you want.
 When you're on the trip, your Kiwi Guide will make all the activity bookings with you in advance and make sure you know everything you need to know.